fidarit/TreeDataGrid.Avalonia/docs/editing.md

 The expression provided to `IsReadOnlyGetter` is evaluated for each row, allowing you to use any property from your model to determine the read-only state.

+For detailed information about this and other column options, see [Column Options](column-options.md).

 ### Precedence Rules

 The read-only state is determined as follows: